0bVdnt/obv-OS/learning-basics/process-control/README.md

 - **Process Model:**
   This implementation uses a very simple process model where each process runs in an infinite loop.
 In a more sophisticated system, processes could be scheduled based on priorities, time slices, or other criteria.

+- **Artificial Delays:**
+  The `delay()` function is used as a simple mechanism to demonstrate process switching visually.
+It also serves a practical purpose by preventing the terminal from becoming unresponsive due to excessive output.
+In a production OS, this would be replaced by actual time-slicing mechanisms, scheduler algorithms, or process blocking on I/O or other resources.

 ### Future Enhancements

 Potential improvements to this basic implementation could include: